Wil-Ro/Wil-Ro/README.md

 My interests generally lie in environmentalism and electronics but I also find old computers and low level programming really interesting along with using code artistically such as creating music through code using Sonic-Pi.
 I've also previously been very interested in VR/AR and BCI's so alot of my older work revolves around those concepts.

-I have previous experience with C++, C#, Typescript, Python and CSS/HTML/Javascript along with a few game engines.
+I have experience with C++, C#, Typescript, Python and CSS/HTML/Javascript along with a few game engines.
+Though my favourite language is C++.